cap-js/docs/cds/cdl.md

 ```

 To navigate between _Teams_ and _Users_, you have to follow two associations: `members.user` or `teams.up_`.
-In OData, use a query like:
+In OData, to get all users of all teams, use a query like the following:

 ```cds
 GET /Teams?$expand=members($expand=user)
 ```

-to get all users of all teams.

 ### Publish Associations in Projections {#publish-associations}